AtiqueUrRehman/qaida/README.md

 # Qaida
 Qaida is a data set of 18569 ligatures in [Urdu](https://en.wikipedia.org/wiki/Urdu) language synthetically generated in 256 different fonts.
-The data set consists for 3713800 training images and 1039864 test images, each having 80x80 pixels belonging to 18569 ligature classes.
+The data set consist for 3713800 training images and 1039864 test images, each having 80x80 pixels belonging to 18569 ligature classes.
 Each ligature class in the training data images rendered using 200 unique fonts while the test data contains each class rendered in 56 fonts.
 Fonts are kept unique across training and test set making it viable for a font-independent OCR system.